A Quick Guide to SNAP Eligibility and Benefits

 Why Did my SNAP Benefits Go Down?

-Normally, when the Department of Agriculture has to make cuts, they’re only made to single, able-bodied individuals between 18 – 49 years old that can work.
+Normally, when the Department of Agriculture has to make cuts, they’re primarily applied to able-bodied adults without dependents who can work.

-People that are disabled, senior citizens, have minor dependents, pregnant women or have mental illness are usually exempt from cuts in SNAP benefits.
+People who are disabled, senior citizens, have minor dependents, pregnant women or have mental illness are usually protected from major cuts in SNAP benefits.
+Learn about SSDI and SSI benefits

 What is Emergency SNAP?